They offer features such as easy-to-use editors and ready-made templates — and have free plans, too.

 For a more hands-on approach, the Wix Editor is a straightforward drag-and-drop editor that gives you complete control over where your website elements go.
 You can easily drag image placeholders, text boxes, vector art, buttons, boxes, strips, lists, grids, contact forms, and more into place.
 It’s clear to see why Wix has such a strong fan base.

-If you happen to have some technical knowledge, you can add advanced functionality to your site with Wix Corvid.
-With Site123, you can only add HTML forms through a plugin — and to use these, you need to be on a paid plan.
+If you happen to have some technical knowledge, you can add advanced functionality to your site with Wix Velo, (formerly known as Corvid).
+With SITE123, you can only add HTML forms through a plugin — and to use these, you need to be on a paid plan.

 Both builders let you decide whether your website will have a single page (where you scroll down for the next “page”) or multiple pages (with a navigation menu).